-This is the third call launched under TRANSCAN on 4 December 2013
+Third call for proposals launched under TRANSCAN on December 4th, 2013

 The TRANSCAN network is pleased to announce its third transnational call to fund multinational research projects under the theme of: